hashicorp/terraform-azurerm-terraform-enterprise/tests/standalone-mounted-disk/README.md

-# TEST: Standalone Disk Mode Terraform Enterprise
+# TEST: Standalone Mounted Disk Mode Terraform Enterprise

 ## About this test